alfadelta10010/AlphaProcessor/README.md

 # AlphaCore
 - AlphaCore is a RISC-V Processor made as a part of the VLSI Physical Design for ASICs course.
-- AlphaCore is a simple RISC-V CPU, written in SystemVerilog.
+- AlphaCore is a simple RISC-V CPU, written in Verilog.

 ### AlphaCore Block Diagram